This post was last updated Jan. 21, 2022.

-To help them avoid the disappointment of missing out on a home they love, we can use a number of different techniques to make their offer more attractive to the buyer.
+To help buyers avoid the disappointment of missing out on a home they love, you can use a number of different techniques to make their offer more attractive to the sellers.

-In a recent discussion with Brad Nix, co-founder and chief operating officer of Path & Post Real Estate out of Woodstock, Georgia, he identified four things sellers tend to concentrate on, and by addressing one or more of those four things, we can make our buyer’s offer stand out in a crowded field.
+In a discussion with Brad Nix, co-founder and chief operating officer of Path & Post Real Estate out of Woodstock, Georgia, he identified four things sellers tend to concentrate on.
+By addressing one or more of those four things, we can make our buyer’s offer stand out in a crowded field.

-Maximizing the sales price is often the seller’s main priority.
-When maximizing the sales price is the sellers’ focus, don’t hold anything back.
+Maximizing the sale price is often the sellers’ main priority.
+When maximizing the sale price is the sellers’ focus, don’t hold anything back.